-South Project Area Redevelopment Project Plan
+North Project Area Redevelopment Project Plan

 This Redevelopment Project Plan (the "Plan") is the "redevelopment project plan" required by K.S.A.
 12-1772(a) for the Ninth & New Hampshire Redevelopment District (the "TIF District").
 The District contains two separate project areas, the South Project Area (the "South Project Area") and the North Project Area.
-This Plan pertains to the South Project Area.
-The redevelopment project for the South Project Area (the "South Project") consists of a ninety-two unit hotel, meeting space, 3 condominium units and commercial uses and underground parking located at the southeast corner of Ninth & New Hampshire in downtown Lawrence, Kansas.
-There will not be any exterior change to the building made as part of this redesign other than possibly the number of exterior windows.
-This change, if made, should not cause a material difference in either the feasibility or other projections related to the South Project.
-The South Project also includes certain improvements that may be paid for by the City of Lawrence for an extension of the Art Center to include an Arts Commons space.
+This Plan pertains to the North Project Area.
+The redevelopment project for the North Project Area (the "North Project") consists of a one hundred fourteen unit apartment complex, retail and office space, a drive-through banking facility, and underground parking garage, located at the northeast corner of Ninth & New Hampshire in downtown Lawrence, Kansas.

-This Plan describes how the South Project will utilize tax increment financing ("TIF") to finance or reimburse "redevelopment project costs" incurred during the redevelopment of the South Project, as such costs are defined in K.S.A.
+This Plan describes how the North Project will utilize tax increment financing ("TIF") to finance or reimburse "redevelopment project costs" incurred during the redevelopment of the North Project, as such costs are defined in K.S.A.
 12-1770 et seq. (the "TIF Act").
-This Plan is intended to be the basis for a redevelopment agreement (the "Redevelopment Agreement") between the 900 New Hampshire, LLC, the Developer of the Project (the "Developer") and the City of Lawrence, Kansas (the "City") for the South Project.
+This Plan is intended to be the basis for a redevelopment agreement (the "Redevelopment Agreement") between the 100 East 9th Street, LLC, the Developer of the North Project (the "Developer") and the City of Lawrence, Kansas (the "City") for the North Project.